(for veterinary information only)

 HOW THIS MEDICATION IS USED

 For intestinal coccidia, the compounded formula is given orally for 1 - 7 days.
+A three day course seems to be the most common recommendation.

 Horses sometimes get an upset stomach or even a rash around the mouth where the medication is delivered.
 (In horses, ponazuril is often given for 28 days as their target parasite requires a longer course).
 So far this medication has not been formally studied in small animals despite its wide use in shelter situations.